-\\\ No register or other operands allowed in source format
+- PSF modified for APU - No register or other operands allowed in source format

-In addition to the set of mnemonics listed in Tables 3-1 and 3-2, CAL/32 recognizes a complete set of extended branch mnemonics.
+In addition to the set of mnemonics listed in Tables 3-1 through 3-3, CAL/32 recognizes a complete set of extended branch mnemonics.
 These instructions allow the programmer to call for conditional branch instructions without having to state explicitly the condition code mask.
-Table 3-3 lists these instructions.
+Table 3-4 lists these instructions.

-TABLE 3-3 EXTENDED BRANCH MNEMONICS
+TABLE 3-4 EXTENDED BRANCH MNEMONICS